Skip to main content

 5.9 Contravention of Development Plan

-While the Board may grant permission for a proposed development which would materially contravene the Development Plan for the area, the Board gives importance to placing the proposed project in its plan and policy context, particularly the hierarchy of plans, i.e. the National Spatial Strategy, Regional Spatial and Economic Strategies and County, City or Local Area Development Plan.
-The Board may also have regard to any international status or designations to which the proposed development may be subject – such as designation as a Project of Common Interest (PCI).
+While the Commission may grant permission for a proposed development which would materially contravene the Development Plan for the area, the Commission gives importance to placing the proposed project in its plan and policy context, particularly the hierarchy of plans, i.e. the National Spatial Strategy, Regional Spatial and Economic Strategies and County, City or Local Area Development Plan.
+The Commission may also have regard to any international status or designations to which the proposed development may be subject – such as designation as a Project of Common Interest (PCI).

 Back to Contents